Last updated on June 2nd, 2021

-She’s the hostess with the mostest, London’s grande dame who has partied through two world wars and slept with movie stars, politicians and royalty.
-The Savoy Hotel London is 130 years young, and if her walls could talk, they would whisper about the great and the godly and the bold and the beautiful that graced her foyer.
-The Savoy is more than a five-star hotel, she’s a movie star in her own right.
-Here are 10 fun facts about the Savoy, dubbed the “Greatest Hotel in London.”
+The Savoy Hotel in London is the hostess with the mostest, London’s grande dame who has partied through two world wars and slept with movie stars, politicians and royalty.
+If her walls could talk, they would whisper about the great and the godly and the bold and the beautiful that graced her foyer.
+The Savoy is more than a five-star hotel, she’s a movie star in her own right with a rich history.
+Here are 10 fun facts about The Savoy, dubbed the “Greatest Hotel in London.”

 She had an operatic start